-- Represent you during the course of any state license investigation.
+- Vigorously represent you during the course of any state license investigation.

-- Provide legal advice as to whether to fight a citation and fine informally and formally.
+- Provide sound legal advice as to whether to fight a citation and fine informally and formally.

-- Provide the representation to dispel any liability, seek to have any investigation closed and/or Accusation dismissed or withdrawn
+- Provide effective representation to dispel any liability, seek to have any investigation closed and/or Accusation dismissed or withdrawn

 - Represent you in the Administrative Hearing or trial before an Administrative Law Judge if we are retained and the matter cannot otherwise be resolved.

-- Negotiate with the Attorney General the terms of Probation and disciplinary action based upon tappropriate Board Guidelines and the needs of our client after presenting a comprehensive 60-75 page written Legal Argument.
+- Negotiate with the Attorney General the terms of Probation and disciplinary action based upon appropriate Board Guidelines, and the needs of our client after presenting a comprehensive 60-75 page written Legal Argument.